Hospital Childhoods: A home away from home

 However, accounts from staff and patients describe an organisational focus on creating a ‘home away from home’ for these children.
 Staff became interim parents and emphasis was placed on ensuring children did not miss out, with onsite schooling, occupational therapy, girl guide and boy scout groups, and even sweepstakes on Melbourne Cup Day for the older children.
 Birthdays were always celebrated with cake and presents.
 Although these photographs don’t describe the full reality of this time, we can see how much care, love and focus was put into allowing children to just be children.

 Since then, much has changed.
-In 1953, Dr Vernon Collins introduced daily visiting allowances.
+In 1953, Professor Vernon Collins introduced daily visiting allowances.
 Today, parents are encouraged to be with their child on the ward as much as possible during their hospital stay.
 Parents and regular caregivers are invaluable members of their child’s care team, as they know their child best.

 With current restrictions in place at the RCH due to COVID-19, we have seen the RCH team work even harder to make the hospital a safe space for all.
 Our clown doctors have gone virtual, Spoonville came to town and initiatives like Baby Chat kept our families connected.
 In 2020 we have seen innovative ideas and technology ensure our patients and families are supported throughout the pandemic and are able continue to access Great Care, Everywhere.

 We hope you’ve enjoyed our online exhibitions in 2020, please feel free to reach out with any feedback or suggestions.
 Stay safe and thank you for your support.
 Lucy Beattie Hughes, RCH Art Curator.